nzrutman/hello_fairy_ble/README.md

 - **RGB Color**: Set custom colors using the color picker
 - **Brightness**: Adjust brightness with the brightness slider
 - **Effects**: Choose from 14 built-in effects in the effect dropdown
+- **Preset**: There is also a separate numerical control to select any of the full range of effects by number

 ### Available Effects

-The integration includes the following preset effects:
+The integration includes the following preset effects in the light effects dropdown.
+You can also use the separate 'preset' control to select any of the other presets.

 - Blue White Dissolve
 - Blue Sparkle